-- Ensuring that candidates have the required prerequisites to enroll in the course. - Providing a lifeguard during the examination. - Ensuring that appropriate space and equipment are available. - Confirming the Examiner's qualifications (and currency) before the examination begins. - Ensuring that one copy of the completed test sheet is sent to the Society's office immediately following the examination; one copy is retained by the Affiliate for its own records, and; one copy is provided to the Examiner for their records.
+- Ensuring the applicable program exams policies (e.g., National Lifeguard examination policy) are followed. - Ensuring that candidates have the required prerequisites to enroll in the course. - · Providing a lifeguard for any pool time required on a course or exam. - · Ensuring that appropriate space and equipment are available. - Confirming that the qualifications of the Instructor(s), Examiner(s), Coach(es) and/or Trainer(s) are valid and current before the start of the course. - Ensuring that one copy of the completed test sheet is sent to the Society's office immediately following the examination; one copy is retained by the Affiliate for its own records, and; one copy is provided to the Instructor, Examiner, Coach and/or Trainer for their records.